bminer/node-blade/README.md

 To install all devDependencies, just do: `npm link` or install manually.
 To run tests, ensure devDependencies are installed, then run: `npm test`

+Also, I'd like to mention here that the Blade compiler and Blade runtime are rather closely coupled.
+Unfortunately, that means that templates compiled with an older Blade compiler might not be compatible with a newer runtime and vice versa.
+To avoid issues, be sure that your Blade templates were compiled with the compiler of the same version as the runtime on which they will run.
+If you think this is too inconvenient, please feel free to complain, but I probably will ignore you. :)

 Benchmarks
 ----------